louis-prudhomme/Ray/README.md

 1. Add `.package(url: "https://github.com/louis-prudhomme/Ray.git"),` to your `Package.swift`
 2. Run `swift package update`
-5. That should be it.
+3. That should be it.

-*Cocoapods:*
+*Carthage:*

 Not yet.
 Maybe one day.
+You may want to fall back to the original library this repository is a fork of: [timd/IBANValidator](https://github.com/timd/IBANValidator).

 ## Usage